In this article, we are going to cover Important ASP.NET Core interview questions and answers, which will help you to pass your next job interview.

 For more details about appsettings.json file in ASP.Net Core, visit this link – How to use appsettings.json configuration in ASP.NET Core?

 ASP.NET Framework is a Windows-only version of .NET for building any type of app that runs on Windows.
-It means .Net framework is built for Windows machines only.
+It means the .Net framework is built for Windows machines only.

 .NET Core is a free, cross-platform, open-source developer platform for building many different types of applications.
 The first version .Net Core 1.0 was released in June 2016 and the last version of .Net Core is 3.1 which was released in Dec 2019.